Below Are Descriptions of CB7's Standing Committees

 Jeanette Rausch, Chairperson

-Members: Robert Espier, Sonia Garcia, Benjamin Howard-Cooper, Madelyn Innocent, Lillian Moore, Susan Schwartz
+Members: Louisa Craddock, Robert Espier, Sonia Garcia, Madelyn Innocent, Genora Johnson,

 The Housing Committee is concerned with the full range of housing issues, including the quality of housing stock, housing rent and maintenance regulations, the preservation and expansion of the supply of affordable housing in the district, issues concerning public housing, and issues affecting the safety, security and peaceful enjoyment of homes and apartments by their residents.